 This week is a busy, but interesting week.

-This week we meet the Police and Firefighter Booyah kings (and their courts) doing some male-bonding in St. Paul, MN.
+This week we meet the St. Paul Police and Firefighter Booyah kings (and their courts) doing some male-bonding in the Twin Cities.
 And to celebrate, this week we have a Booyah special just for Packer fans.
-And we'll and venture into the world of genuine "Soul Food", more specifically, Soul Food Junkies.
+And we'll venture into the world of genuine "Soul Food", more specifically, Soul Food Junkies.
 And we take a minute to look at the traditions of Afroculinaria-and other aspects of food and race.
 Week 9 we'll explore food and class and gender.
 And you'll meet my favorites, the Two Fat Ladies.
-This week take a little time to go over your Midterm Exam, and if you have any questions or comments, please let me know.
-Going over the Midterm oftentimes helps when it comes to preparing for the Final Exam.
-If you haven't taken the two very short Selective Attention Test, please do that this week.
-And please also complete a brief Student Survey.
-And finally, your Promissory Abstract for your Project is due by the end of the week.
-"How People Get Their Food in Industrial Societies" As mentioned last week we'll spend much of the rest of the semester examining how people get their food in industrial cultures, and in exploring the social, corporeal, sacred/religious, psychological, political, economic, and cultural aspects of food-that's the holistic anthropology approach (you remember that from "Main Characteristics of Anthropology", Weeks 1 and 2).
-And hopefully, also as noted last week, in the remainder of the term you will be applying your analytical anthropological skills that you have been developing and honing in the first six weeks of the course-including your perception skills which you should check with the Selective Perception Tests.
-We will be visiting many parts of the globe in the process-so you will have lots of opportunities to practice your skills.
 Food Design Next Week Next week we'll also have a look at how your food is designed nowadays . . . basically how it's engineered, and how it's sometimes engineered to match your bio-physical cravings-that is, to be "addictive".
 Martha Rosenberg has pointed out that foods nowadays are engineered to be addictive, and, hence, fattening . . .
 5 Unhealthy Foods Engineered to Be Addictive -- Martha Rosenberg, Hungry for Change (10 July 2014) And that's all related to your basic bio-physical makeup.
 But, take your pick: Genes control body weight or food intake/lack of moving controls body weight, or, both.
 Meanwhile, The Two Fat ladies thumb their noses at the lot.
 And Michael Pollan adds his two cents worth in Ch.
 6 of The Omnivore's Dilemma, "The consumer: a republic of fat."
 So this week we'll have an antidote to the up-tight approach to food, from The Two Fat Ladies when we have a look at Episode 23 of their TV program, "Timber!"
-And we'll also see them in the slides . . . (optional) LIVE CHAT: OPEN FORUM / OFFICE HOURS...
+And we'll also see them in the slides . . .
+If you haven't already done so, schedule some serious time blocks to work on your Project.
+And be sure to ask if you have any questions about your Promissory Abstract, your Working Bibliography, or even about your Proposal itself.
+One thing you should already have started to think about is how you might present your findings.
+Generally it is a good idea to pretty much finish your paper before you do too much work on your presentation, but, having said that, it is still a good idea to at least start thinking about what your presentation might be like.
+2.0 VIDEO EXPLORATIONS WEEK 8...